zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: Introduction

 ZKP protocols typically encode computations as arithmetic circuits (ACs) -- directed acyclic graphs where each node (or gate) enforces a local algebraic constraint, such as addition ($f = a+b$) or multiplication ($f = a\cdot b$) over a finite field.
 We generally denote the number of gates by $N$.
 These circuits are then arithmetized by translating gates into polynomial constraints, which are later verified using polynomial checks for correctness.
 The SumCheck protocol is used to reduce checking $N$ gates to checking a single, randomized gate formula.
-A key feature of newer SumCheck-based protocols is the use of \textit{custom, high degree gates} that encapsulate more computation per gate by using higher-degree polynomial constraints (e.g., $f = a\cdot b^5 + c^2$).
-This reduces the overall number of gates needed to represent a computation, resulting in large efficient gates.
+A key feature of newer SumCheck-based protocols is the use of \textit{custom, high-degree gates} that encapsulate more computation per gate by using higher-degree polynomial constraints (e.g., $f = a\cdot b^5 + c^2$).
+This reduces the overall number of gates needed to represent a computation, resulting in large efficiency gains.
 The move to custom gates is exemplified in the Halo2 arithmetization language\cite{halo2}.
-Halo2 enables a circuit designer to specify the types of gates they want to use \emph{in each circuit}.
+Halo2 enables a circuit designer to specify the types of gates they want to use \emph{per circuit}.

 However, this level of customizability introduces significant hardware challenges.
 Unlike NTTs, which have fixed, regular dataflows, SumCheck computations vary with each gate’s structure and polynomial degree.
-High-degree polynomials require more modular multiplications and deeper reductions, leading to increased bandwidth pressure, varying memory access patterns, and more complex scheduling.
-Designing efficient SumCheck hardware thus involves a tradeoff: either build fixed-function units for specific gate shapes, or develop a general, programmable architecture that can dynamically adapt to diverse polynomials without significantly compromising performance.
+High-degree polynomials require more modular multiplications and reductions, leading to increased bandwidth pressure, varied memory access patterns, and more complex scheduling.
+Designing efficient SumCheck hardware thus involves a trade-off: either build fixed-function units for specific gates, or develop a general, programmable architecture that can dynamically adapt to diverse polynomials without significantly compromising performance.